Communities

 General comments

-Alexei‭ wrote over 3 years ago · edited about 3 years ago
+Alexei‭ wrote about 4 years ago · edited over 3 years ago

 I agree with these points and I have used Stack Overflow as a model because they have the advantage of time and size.
 They have millions of questions asked over years and by now tags must be in a stable state.